tolecnal/goosh-installer/readme.md

 DEPENDENCIES
 ------------

-apache or lighthttpd with a working installation of PHP.
+Apache or lighthttpd with a working installation of PHP.
 Also requires yui-compressor, that should be installed by the installer script if not found.

 BUGS
 ----